Correctness Kernels of Abstract Interpretations: Example Guided Abstraction Simplification

 Let us first recall some basic notions of CEGAR \cite{cgjlv00,cgjlv03}.
-Consider an abstract transition system $\cA = \langle P, \sra^{\exists\exists}\rangle$ defined over a state partition $P\in \Part(\Sigma)$ and a finite abstract path $\pi = \langle B_1,...,B_n\rangle$ in $\cA$, where each $B_i$ is a block of $P$.
-Typically, this is a path counterexample to the validity of a temporal formula that has been given as output by a model checker (for simplicity we do not consider here loop path counterexamples).
+Consider an abstract transition system $\cA = \langle P, \sra^{\exists\exists}\rangle$ defined over a state partition $P\in \Part(\Sigma)$ and some finite abstract path $\pi = \langle B_1,...,B_n\rangle$ in $\cA$, where each $B_i$ is a block of $P$.
+Typically, this path is a counterexample to the validity in $\cA$ of a temporal formula and it originated as output of a model checker running on $\cA$ (for simplicity we do not consider here loop path counterexamples).
 The set of concrete paths that are abstracted to $\pi$ are defined as follows: